andreschaffer/tech-health-analysis/README.md

 You don't need to do it for all your services, as it can be too much work.
 Focus on what you believe are your most important ones.

+Template created in Google Sheets: https://docs.google.com/spreadsheets/d/1S7EWIsP1HM_8UdH-HnmDYrcw4HGEyUkr7USKygThsmA

+That's a starting point.
+Feel free to use another tool, and/or to tweak the tech health aspects for your discussions.
+And I hope this brings you some value!